 Inadequate though they may be, words distinguish us from all other living things.
 Indeed, our worth is partly in our words.
 Effective use of language clear writing and speaking is a measure of our humanness.
 What's more, the more words we know and can correctly use, the broader will be our understanding of self, the keener our acquaintance with humankind.

 amaranthine (am-ah-RAN-thin) adj.
 1. of, relating to, or resembling the amaranth.
 2. eternally beautiful and unfading; everlasting.
 3. deep purple-red.

 Among the best written, if least read, books are those that we will be featuring each month in "On the Bookshelf."
 No book club selections, no best-selling authors are likely to be spoken of here.
 Best-selling authors, of course, are often responsible for the worst written books.

 Each ten-question quiz briefly discusses a specific topic, such as history, science, literature, or philosophy.
 Of course, you are quizzed not on content but on grammar or usage, vocabulary or spelling, punctuation or style.

 Vocabula Quiz 10 Topic: In the news Level of difficulty: Moderate

 Vocabula Bound 2 — Kindle Edition by Robert Hartwell Fiske

 (click the image to order)

-Vocabula Bound 1 is a collection of twenty-five extraordinary essays about the English language, as well as twenty-six poems, that originally appeared in The Vocabula Review.
-The essays range in topic from the importance of teaching poetry to the secret nature of nicknames to how linguistics killed grammar.
+The second volume of Vocabula Bound is a collection of twenty-eight essays about the English language, as well as ten poems, that originally appeared in The Vocabula Review.
+The essays range in topic from the end of linguistics to the meaning of the term arabber to how bad writing kills.